 If someone in your household suffers from allergies or asthma, we advise choosing a filter with a higher MERV rating.
 The greater the number this is, the better your filter is at removing contaminants.

 3. Maximize Natural Ventilation

 Keep fresh air moving by opening windows whenever the temperature allows.
 We also advise running exhaust fans in your bathroom and kitchen as much as possible to eliminate pollutants and introduce more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Comfortech Service Experts has a fix to help your family breathe more easily.
+From whole-home air purifiers, Comfortech Service Experts has a fix to help your family breathe more easily.
 We’ll help you select the ideal option during your free home comfort assessment.
 Contact us at 601-852-3105 to book yours today!